 \section{Introduction}

-Free form natural language feedback is abundant in real world applications \cite{zhang2024allhands}.
+Free-form natural language feedback is abundant in real-world applications \citep{zhang2024allhands}.
 Users leave suggestions in reviews, developers comment on code pull requests, and customers critique responses from virtual assistants.
 Unlike scalar ratings or preference scores, this form of feedback is inherently rich and expressive.
-It not only identifies which parts of an output are correct or problematic but also explains why, providing detailed signals that can guide model improvement.
+It not only pinpoints what is correct or incorrect in an output but also explains why, providing actionable guidance for improvement.

-Despite its ubiquity and usefulness, most existing learning paradigms fail to fully utilize such feedback.
-Reinforcement learning from human feedback (RLHF) has become a dominant method for aligning large language models (LLMs) with human preferences \citep{stiennon2020learning,ouyang2022training,bai2022training,rafailov2023direct,shao2024deepseekmath}.
-RLHF typically converts feedback into scalar values derived from preference comparisons, and updates the model using policy optimization algorithms such as Proximal Policy Optimization (PPO) \citep{schulman2017proximal} and Direct Preference Optimization (DPO) \citep{rafailov2023direct}.
-While these methods have led to impressive improvements in model helpfulness and safety, they also introduce limitations.
-By reducing rich, contextual critiques to a single scalar reward, RLHF discards token-level information about what was right or wrong, and where.
-This makes credit assignment imprecise, slows convergence, and limits interpretability \citep{casper2023open,wu2023fine,raschka2024build}.
+Despite its ubiquity and usefulness, most learning paradigms fail to fully leverage human feedback.
+Reinforcement learning from human feedback (RLHF) has become the dominant method for aligning large language models (LLMs) with human preferences \citep{stiennon2020learning,ouyang2022training,bai2022training,rafailov2023direct,shao2024deepseekmath}.
+RLHF typically reduces preference comparisons to scalar rewards and optimizes policies via PPO \citep{schulman2017proximal} or DPO \citep{rafailov2023direct}.
+While effective for improving helpfulness and safety, this scalarization discards fine-grained, token-level signals about what was right or wrong—and where—leading to imprecise credit assignment, slower convergence, and reduced interpretability \citep{casper2023open,wu2023fine,raschka2024build}.